Updating Connectivity Plug-ins for Account Error Codes

 Map each failure scenario to a standardized account error code.

 For each account-level error scenario you handle, map it to the corresponding standardized error code listed in the Bank Import Error Codes Reference.
 Double-check all branches of your error handling, including rarely encountered or edge case errors from your banking APIs.
-This will ensure that every account-level error scenario is mapped to a standardized error code.
+This step will ensure that every account-level error scenario is mapped to a standardized error code.

 -